dart-lang/language/working/digit-separators/feature-specification.md

 considered vital to the usability or general success of the feature.

 The feature is designed to help the readability of long numbers.
-But a developer can still make an error about where to place separators.
+But a developer can still make a mistake about where to place separators.
 For example:

 ```
 var one = 1_000_000;
 var two = 2_000_000;
 var three = 3_000_000;
-var four = 4_0000_000;
+var four = 4_0000_000; // Whoops!
 ```

 If a developer uses the Dart formatter to format their code, they cannot try to